Non-Polymeric3D

 We invented and developed a new metallic and ceramic powder manufacturing technology.

-Mixing together two or more different metals to form a better material is an old paradigm utilized by man beginning 5000 years ago when copper alloyed with tin (CuSn) made a new metallic material termed bronze that was harder and more durable than other metals available at the time.
+Mixing two or more metals to form a stronger material is an old paradigm used by man, dating back 5000 years, when copper alloyed with tin (CuSn) produced a new metallic material called bronze, which was harder and more durable than other metals available at the time.
+We are experts in providing new metallic and ceramic mixes in the form of feedstocks for use with simple FGF printers, Powder Injection Molding (MIM, and CIM)

 Aims: